ruialmeida-cyber/01-wsl2-hybrid-lab-foundations/README.md

 ## Learning Outcomes

-This project contributes to foundational capability in:
+Learning Outcomes

+This project develops foundational capabilities aligned to identity and cloud security operations, particularly in preparation for IAM-focused environments such as Microsoft Entra ID.

+Key competencies developed include:

-- Understanding system behaviour under constrained compute resources
+- Understanding system behaviour under constrained compute environments relevant to cloud infrastructure
-- Linux system administration using CLI-based workflows
+- Operational Linux administration using CLI-based workflows
-- Execution and validation of security tooling in low-resource environments
+- Execution and validation of security tooling in resource-limited environments
-- Building reproducible and structured lab environments
+- Development of structured, reproducible lab environments suitable for identity and security analysis workflows
+- Foundational thinking patterns required for identity lifecycle and access control interpretation in IAM systems

 ---